He really is experiencing what could be a once-in-a-lifetime opportunity or experience.

 Thanks, Johnny Donovan.

-It's so great to be here with you, and even better to be able to tell you that Rush is back from his excellent experience, his uh his really once-in-a-lifetime experience.
+And even better to be able to tell you that Rush Rush is back from his excellent experience, his really once-in-a-lifetime experience.

-Mike is taking his wife on a mystery date, and uh nice that he can listen in uh on uh this radio station for this program, and it's nice to be here, Mike, of course, running uh for many, many years this station in Detroit, WJR,
+Mike is taking his wife on a mystery date, and nice that he can listen in on this radio station for this program.

-where I do the morning show, and uh happily come here from time to time and from here in the Golden Tower of the Fisher Building to uh to uh talk with you and to meet interesting people like Ryan Saker, who is a New York Post columnist, author of Elephant in the Room, and talking about uh the Republican Party self-destructing.
+Mike, of course, running for many, many years this station in Detroit, WJR, where I do the morning show, and happily come here from time to time and from here in the Golden Tower of the Fisher Building to talk with you and to meet interesting people like Ryan Saker, who is a New York Post columnist, author of Elephant in the Room, and talking about the Republican Party self-destructing.

 You have a thought or two on that, I'm sure.

-You can go to Rush Limbaugh.com or call us at 1800-282-2882.
+You can go to rushlimbaugh.com or call us at 1-800-282-2882.

-1-800-282-2882, and to your calls in just a moment.
+And to your calls in just a moment.

-If he'd been successful, would that have meant the coalition would have embraced what had always been uh thought of as more liberal positions, in your opinion?
+If he'd been successful, would that have meant the coalition would have embraced what had always been thought of as more liberal positions, in your opinion?

 They want to see the religious right take a turn towards issues that they favor.

-Well, I think that uh I'm not sure they have been afraid to hit the issue of gay marriage.
+Well, I think that I'm not sure they have been afraid to hit the issue of gay marriage.

 Not so great here in Michigan, but elsewhere.

-But let's get to some of our callers at 1800-282-2882, 1-800-282-2882, and see what's on your mind.
+But let's get to some of our callers at 1-800-282-2882.

 Mike is right here in Detroit on the Rush Limbaugh program.